- Solomon Islands: Gizo – stay longer, pay less!

 Power sockets are type I – that’s 240V Aussie and NZ style – three pins in a triangle.

-Credit cards are widely accepted, but a number of establishments remain cash only.
-(Take cash when you’re heading off to the islands).
+Credit cards are widely accepted, though a number of smaller establishments remain cash only.
+There are FX facilities at Honiara International airport, and in the city.

 There is an FX booth in the corridor between arrivals and departures, and another one in the departures hall at the international terminal in Honiara.
 Also, one in Munda which is open from 11am to 3pm on Saturdays just for the Brisbane-Munda direct flight.
 Both Westpac and ANZ banks are represented in Honiara with ATMs.